Facebook Instagram Twitter RSS Feed PodBean Back to top on side

 ID Number: 00178811

 Ethnologické rozpravy / Ethnological Debates is a peer-reviewed scientific journal.
 Since 1994, the periodical has been a continuation of the internal informative non-periodical bulletin Ethnological Information (founded 1969), published by the Slovak Ethnographic Society (now the Ethnographic Society of Slovakia) and the Institute of Ethnology of the Slovak Academy of Sciences (now the Institute of Ethnology and Social Anthropology of the Slovak Academy of Sciences).
 Later, the Slovak National Museum in Martin became a co-publisher of Ethnological Debates.
 Until 2008, the Institute of Ethnology of the Slovak Academy of Sciences, the Slovak National Museum and the Ethnographic Society of Slovakia were publishing together.
-From 2008 to 2018, the publishers were the Ethnographic Society of Slovakia, the Institute of Social and Cultural Studies at the University of Matej Bel in Banská Bystrica and the Institute of Ethnology of the Slovak Academy of Sciences in Bratislava.
 It is currently published by the Ethnographic Society of Slovakia.

 OPEN ACCESS